Terrence1005/Robotsimulation/Readme.txt

 Note: You must use chmod -R 777 "your path"/Robotsimulation/ to make sure you have authority to run this program.
 After doing that, you can enter /Robotsimulation and run RobotGui using ./RobotGui

+If users have any problem please contact with me via E-mail:

+hzhang55@stevens.edu